兔子先生

 Borneo

 Straddling the Equator, the island of Borneo is divided between Malaysia and the Sultanate of Brunei in the north, and Indonesia in the south.
-Borneo’s unique plants and animals helped inspire the great 19th century naturalist Alfred Russell Wallace to formulate his theories on natural selection, concurrent with, but independent of, Darwin’s.
-Today, Borneo remains remarkably varied with more than 30 ethnic subgroups, some of the most species rich coral reefs on Earth, and a host of notable species such as Storm’s storks and flying frogs.
-Borneo is also under serious threat from a number of human activities including logging, mining, and large-scale rubber and palm oil plantations.
+Borneo’s unique plants and animals helped inspire the great 19th-century naturalist Alfred Russell Wallace to formulate his theories on natural selection, concurrent with, but independent of, Darwin’s.
+Today, Borneo remains remarkably varied with more than 30 ethnic subgroups, some of the most species-rich coral reefs on Earth, and a host of notable species such as Storm’s storks and flying frogs.
+Borneo is also under serious threat from a number of human activities, including logging, mining, and large-scale rubber and palm oil plantations.

 Planned Sites